 DAILY DISCIPLINE #156

 In A.D.
-70 the Jewish temple had been destroyed, never to be rebuilt.
+70 the Jewish temple had been destroyed.
 This costly structure had been supported during the years of its existence by Jewish males over 20 years of age that paid an annual tax of one half shekel.
 Now, the Roman emperor decreed that the tax must still be paid except now it would go to the temple in Rome.
 The men that received the tribute money came up to Peter and asked him whether Jesus would pay this tax.
 They asked this to see whether they could find some ground of accusation against him.

 In this short study Jesus sets an example for the people of his own time and for us today.